 Merak, the Slothful Conjurer

-Merak is an Adept that commands Sumeragi's private army, and possesses the septimal power "Wormhole".
-He has a sharp mind and is valued as a strategist by Shiden, but is also entirely apathetic, sometimes not even getting up when he's hit not that he has to, considering he rides an armoured chair, which he uses in tandem with his Wormhole ability.
+"Yes, yes, that's me.
+Brilliant, gifted commander Merak."Merak is an Adept that commands Sumeragi's private army, and possesses the septimal power "Wormhole".
+He has a sharp mind and is valued as a strategist by Nova, but is also entirely apathetic, sometimes not even getting up when he's hit.
+Not that he needs to, considering he rides an armoured chair, which he uses in tandem with his Wormhole ability.
 Merak uses the Glaive Unwavering Spirit.

 - Bad Boss: Floods his base and kills a number of his own men just to get Gunvolt.
 During the fight, he comments that he can't be bothered thinking about things like his subordinates' lives because it's too much of a hassle.

-- Brilliant but Lazy: Merak is ostensibly a talented strategist, but prefers napping to fighting.
+- Brilliant, but Lazy: Merak is ostensibly a talented strategist, but prefers napping to fighting.
 He doesn't even move when forced to fight; he just lets his hover chair and his portals do all the fighting for him.

 - Cool Chair: Has a hover chair with weapons.